 Depending on the features of your installation - steel or masonry chimney, inside or outside the house, matched to the stove's outlet or oversized - your system may warm up quickly, or it may take a while to warm up and operate well.
-With an 'airtight' stove or which restricts the amount of air getting into the firebrance chimney must keep the stove's exhaust warm all the way to me outdoors in order for the stove to work well.
-Some chimney so this better than others.
+With an 'airtight' stove on which restricts the amount of air getting into the firebox, the chimney must keep the stove's exhaust warm all the way to the dutdoors in order for the stove to work well.
+Some chimney southis better than others.
 Here's a list of features and their effects.